jemerick/django-simplestatic/README.rst

 SIMPLESTATIC_DEBUG_PATH: (Defaults to 'static/')
     The URL path from which to serve static media during development.

+SIMPLESTATIC_SYNC_STATIC_DIR: (Defaults to 'True')
+    If True, this will sync all of the files in your SIMPLESTATIC_DIR to S3.
+If False, only the compressed static files will be synced.
+Static files should probably still be synced with 'collectstatic' if False.

 SIMPLESTATIC_CUSTOM_DOMAIN: (Defaults to S3 subdomain URL)
     A custom domain from which to serve static media in production.
 For example, you may want to use CloudFront as a CDN in front of your S3